 A third aim has been to highlight how demands for reform get exhibited in the various agendas though which parties claim to represent others and act as their spokespersons.
 While drawing on Weber’s ideas of stratification to point out his separation of status and class, what we have emphasised (to update Weber’s definition) is how parties form and reform themselves alongside status and class.
 Perhaps managerialism, with its discourse of efficiency and budgets, has the upper-hand over the UK’s institutional framework, but such a tag blurs struggles between different parties across all walks of life as they promote their agendas for ascendency and power.

 Time and energy, as Skeggs (2011: 509) reminds us, is how Marx saw labour power.
 Skeggs’ insight is to stress how ‘time and energy can be given to others’ rather than only ‘extracted from’ them.
 This is why culture matters to class: culture is key to understanding how labour power is appropriated in all manner of ways from those ‘standing in advance’ by leaders of parties.
-For example, Watson’s (1994) study is illuminating of how much time and energy middle managers spend just trying to work out the agendas of their senior managers (see also , 1995).
+For example, Watson’s (1994) study is illuminating of how much time and energy middle managers spend just trying to work out the agendas of their senior managers (see also Munro, 1995).
 In this respect, future research could focus more carefully on how time and energy is reallocated by virtue of class divisions within institutions.
 These might include the division which, on the one hand, reserves recognition of decision-making to so-called leaders making policy and strategy and, on the other, passes the buck of implementation over to the class ‘standing in advance’ – the many left to work out what to do in order to succeed or fail.

 References